 I ended the day with a visit to the bookstore of my new Israeli friend that I had met on the way here.
 She was not there but I was happy to visit with her two sons that run the store and tell them about what a joy it was to meet their mom on the plane.
 The bookstore was excellent, with a lot of books in English and a lot of books in Hebrew and a lot of books in both languages.
 I loved the books that were in both languages- with the English at the front of the book and then you can flip to the back and read the Hebrew.
-And I always enjoy finding books I know and seeing them in another language.
+I was really tempted to get a Harry Potter book in Hebrew but decided against it.

 Jerusalem is really a beautiful city and every day that I spend here I find more to love about it.